 b.
 Time it Right: While some prefer morning workouts to kickstart their day, others might find evening sessions more effective.
 Identify when you’re most energetic.

 c.
-Incorporate Intervals: Instead of a steady-state cardio session, consider incorporating bursts of high intensity followed by rest.
+Incorporate Intervals: Instead of a steady-state cardio session, consider incorporating bursts of high impact intensity exercises followed by rest.
 This not only breaks the monotony but can also maximize calorie burn.

 Cardio exercises training is more than just a tool for weight loss.
 For men, it’s an integral component that complements strength training, aids recovery, boosts overall physical and mental health, and offers social engagement opportunities.
 By debunking myths, utilizing technology, and personalizing routines, cardio can be an enjoyable and rewarding aspect of any fitness journey.
 Embrace it, and experience the transformation both inside and out.